japalavamshikrishna/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+ a list of your favorite things.
+* dogs
-* item 1
+* rats
-* item 2
+* cats